Improving Semantic Uncertainty Quantification in LVLMs with Semantic Gaussian Processes: Experiments

 \paragraph{Results and Discussions.} Tables~\ref{mean_data}~\&~\ref{mean_model} present an overall comparison of uncertainty estimation methods across several datasets and LVLM architectures.
 Results show that SGPU achieves higher AUROC and AUARC scores while maintaining a lower calibration error (ECE) compared to the baselines.
 Due to the inherently open-ended nature of free-form NLG, estimating uncertainty is more challenging on VQA tasks than for classification tasks.
 While baselines methods provide partial improvements in AUROC and AUARC, SGPU significantly outperforms them on these evaluation metrics and maintains a low calibration error (ECE).
 In particular, SGPU performs significantly better on both \texttt{Qwen2.5-VL-3B} and \texttt{llava-mistral-7b}, where it improves both discrimination and calibration measures.
 On the medical dataset \textbf{VQARAD}, baseline methods show significant degradations, whereas SGPU successfully maintains a better AUROC and a lower ECE.
 Furthermore, SGPU remains robust and achieves best performance on tasks with adversarial inputs (dataset \textbf{ADVQA}).
 More detailed experiments (LVLM and LLM) can be found in Appendix~\ref{app_additional}.

-\paragraph{Detection of Unsafe SGPU Prediction.} One motivation for using a GPC is its ability to provide a principled estimate of the predictive standard deviation for each output.
-This quantity provides a direct characterization of the classifier uncertainty in estimating the underlying semantic uncertainty of the LVLM.
-By exploiting this information, we can perform a more fine-grained analysis of the GPC predictions and detect cases where the model is inherently uncertain (see Figure~\ref{fig:gp_histo}).
-This detection can contribute to refining uncertainty predictions with SGPU, as described in Appendix~\ref{app_GP_motivation}.
+\paragraph{Detection of Unsafe SGPU Prediction.} As shown in Figure~\ref{fig:gp_histo}, one motivation for using a GPC is its ability to provide a principled estimate of the predictive variance for each output.
+This variance depicts the confidence of SGPU and not the LVLM internal uncertainty.
+In practice, this allows us to detect when SGPU is not confident enough to make a reliable judgment (unsafe prediction); further details in Appendix~\ref{app_GP_motivation}.